Loading

 Search for planets

 In June 2019, a candidate exoplanet in orbit around Gliese 754 was reported in a preprint.
 It was detected using the Doppler method and is orbiting at a distance of 0.28 AU with a period of 78 days.
 The orbit is essentially circular, to within the margin of error.
 The habitable zone for this star ranges from 0.05 AU to 0.14 AU; inside the orbit of this proposed companion.
-A 2024 study could not confirm any planet around this star; while a radial velocity signal with a 77-day period was detected, this may be caused by stellar activity.
+However, a 2024 study could not confirm any planet around this star.
+A 77-day signal was detected, similar to the orbital period of this putative planet, but this may be caused by stellar activity.

 References